KevinJC23/Diabetes-PredictiveAnalytics/README.md

 | RandomForest       | 0.9638         | 0.9631         |
 | AdaBoost           | 0.9627         | 0.9630         |

 The obtained model performance results demonstrate that all four models achieve elevated accuracy on both the training and testing datasets.
 Notably, LinearSVC and LogisticRegression show slightly diminished accuracy (94%) relative to RandomForest and AdaBoosting (96%).
 Consequently, these outcomes suggest a slightly more robust and reliable outcome for this particular prediction task.
+Among the evaluated models, **RandomForest** achieves the highest accuracy on both training and testing datasets, indicating it is the best-performing algorithm in this case.

 ### Classification Report
 This report presents the evaluation metrics of each model's performance by summarizing the following: